Estimation and Testing of Forecast Rationality with Many Moments

 { }

-The performance of P-GMM estimation for DGP 1 with various values of asymmetric parameter is shown in Table \ref{tab:tab1}.
-It can be observed that for each value of $\alpha$, the probability of selecting invalid moment conditions is 0, indicating that P-GMM estimation is capable of choosing the entire valid moment conditions.
-With a small sample size $T=200$, the probability for P-GMM estimation to pick up all valid and relevant moments ($W_1$ and $W_2$) in the context of EKT (2005) is approximately 0.65, whereas the probability to select complete valid and relevant moments plus some irrelevant ones (instrument from $W_{inv}$) is roughly 0.15.
-Therefore, P-GMM estimation within the context of EKT (2005) is capable of identifying the whole valid and relevant moments with a probability around 0.8.
-When sample size is increased to 2000, the probability of acquiring all valid and relevant moment conditions rises to about 0.95, while the probability of obtaining irrelevant moment conditions is very near to 0.
-These outcomes all point to the P-GMM estimation's good finite sample performance.
-In the framework of EKT (2005), we additionally assess P-GMM estimation's effectiveness in weak identification case.
-The selection results are displayed in Table \ref{tab:tab2}.
-When the sample size is small, the probability to select only valid and relevant moments is low, but the probability of collecting all valid and relevant moments is approximately 0.85.
-When the sample size is increased to 2000, the probability of P-GMM estimation selecting invalid moment conditions is precisely 0.
-Overall, the suggested P-GMM estimation has satisfa-\\ctory performance and can be employed to eliminate irregular instruments to improve estimation.\looseness=-1
+The performance of P-GMM estimation for DGP 1 with various values of the asymmetric parameter is presented in Table \ref{tab:tab1}.
+For the strong identification scenario, we observe that for each value of $\alpha$, the probability of selecting invalid moment conditions is consistently 0, indicating that P-GMM estimation effectively selects only the valid moment conditions.
+With a smaller sample size of $T=200$, the probability of P-GMM estimation capturing all valid and relevant moments (specifically, $W_1$ and $W_2$) in the context of EKT (2005) is approximately 0.65, while the probability of selecting all valid and relevant moments plus a few irrelevant ones (from $W_{inv}$) is around 0.15.
+Consequently, in the EKT (2005) framework, P-GMM estimation identifies the complete set of valid and relevant moments with a probability close to 0.8.
+As the sample size increases to 2000, the probability of correctly identifying all valid and relevant moment conditions improves to approximately 0.95, and the likelihood of incorporating irrelevant moments remains close to 0.
+These results suggest strong finite sample performance of P-GMM estimation.
+In the context of EKT (2005), we further assess P-GMM estimation's efficacy under weak identification conditions.
+For smaller sample sizes, the probability of selecting only valid and relevant moments is reduced, yet the probability of capturing all valid and relevant moments approaches 0.85.
+With a larger sample size of 2000, the probability of P-GMM estimation mistakenly including\\ invalid moment conditions remains exactly 0.\looseness=-1

 { }